Our Ultimate Guide to the Best African Safari

 Best African Safari for Families

 For families, South Africa is a good introduction to the continent’s wildlife.
-It boasts well-known wilderness areas and parks like the Kalahari, Kruger National Park and Sabi Sands, in which you’ll find a variety of family-friendly safari camps.
+It boasts well-known wilderness areas like the Kalahari, Kruger National Park and Sabi Sands, in which you’ll find a variety of family-friendly safari camps.

 A family sit on a log watching a herd of elephants congregating at a waterhole on African Safari